AN INCIDENT THAT CHANGED MY LIFE

 - Over time I opted for a European Brand which really worked and triggered my confidence to the next level as it made me more self-reliant.

-- I regret not opting for this before nevertheless, it was also a part of learning lesson in my life.
+- I regret not opting for this before nevertheless, it was a lesson I had to learn!

 PURSUING WORK AND STUDIES